jxlin/RoboND-DeepLearning-Project/REPORT.md

 Using this approach, we gathered a training set of **150000** training examples, which we preprocessed with a modified version of the preprocessing script provided ( link [**here**](https://github.com/wpumacay/RoboND-QuadRotor-Unity-Simulator/blob/master/preprocess_ims.py) ), which gives us a resulting dataset of **154131** ( including the provided initial training-only dataset ).

-We chose this amount of data because we wanted to try a bigger endoder architecture, which is based on the VGG-B configuration ( 13 layers ).
+We chose this amount of data because we wanted to try a bigger endoder architecture, based on the VGG-B configuration ( 13 layers ).
 Some colleagues in the lab have worked with these architectures, and as they suggested, some bigger dataset would be required because of the deeper architecture.

 To make sure that more data would be needed I ran some initial tests using the 3 architectures I will show in the next sections, and could not achieve the required score by a small margin ( 0.35 final score in the initial experiments ).
 Based on the false positive and false negatives returned we came to the conclussion that we needed more data, specially more data for 3 scenarios ( already suggested in the lectures ) :